iterative/dvc.org/public/static/docs/command-reference/repro.md

 ## Options

 - `-f`, `--force` - reproduce a pipeline, regenerating its results, even if no changes were found.
-By default this executes all of its stages but it can be limited with the `targets` argument and `-s`, `-p`, or `-c` options.
+This executes all of the stages by default, but it can be limited with the `targets` argument, or the `-s`, `-p`, `-c` options.

 - `-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
 Multiple stages are executed